October 17 - 19, 2025

 Six Estates of Berlin Modernism were jointly declared a UNESCO World Heritage Site in 2008.
 This title means that they are considered to have "outstanding universal value for the history of mankind".
 Wow, but is it just simple housing?

-To answer this question, it helps to look back in history and compare the situation with our own needs today.
-The six World Heritage Estates were created in response to the housing shortage that was rampant in many European cities and industrial conurbations at the beginning of the 20th century.
-They established higher hygienic standards and new forms of relaxed urban development.
-Even today, these Estates are popular residential areas - and are rightly regarded as Berlin's most important contribution to architectural history.
-Many questions were not only asked here at the time, but also answered in an exemplary manner - questions that still concern us today, such as: "How do we want to live?", "What constitutes good living?", "What can architecture and urban planning contribute to this?", "How can better hygienic conditions be created?", "How can good neighbourliness be stimulated?", "How do I counter the constant threat of monotony in serial construction?" or "How can new, convincing concepts be implemented financially, organizationally and politically?"
+What was the planning about? - Even today, these Estates are popular residential areas - and are rightly regarded as Berlin's most important contribution to architectural history.
+At the time, many questions were not only asked here, but also answered in an exemplary manner - questions that still concern us today, such as: "How do we want to live?", "What constitutes good living?", "What can architecture and urban planning contribute to this?", "How can better hygienic conditions be created?", "How can good neighbourliness be stimulated?", "How do I counter the constant threat of monotony in serial construction?" or "How can new, convincing concepts be implemented financially, organizationally and politically?"

 Further points of reference